 Now that you know what to expect during the hair restoration timeline, you may be ready to explore next steps with a qualified and experienced hair transplant surgeon.
 Hair transplantation innovator Dr Robert Jones and his partner, Dr Jonathan Huber are internationally recognized for the results they have helped patients achieve with FUE surgery.

 As doctors who have dedicated 100 percent of their practice to hair restoration, they provide consistently outstanding and natural-looking hairlines to men and women around the world who are embarrassed about their hair loss.
-Contact the Toronto Hair Transplant Centre to schedule a complimentary consultation.
+Contact the Toronto Hair Transplant Surgeons to schedule a complimentary consultation.